jcoleman45/6300test/Project1/manual.md

 ###4.2 Invalid usage of Command Line parameters

 There are various errors that may be encountered if the application execution command is not specified correctly.
-The list of such error scenarios is given below for quick reference.
+A sample list of such error scenarios is given below for quick reference.

 #####4.2.1 Missing delimiters
 In the command line arguments, `-d` option is specified; but the actual delimiters are missing.

-> ***`Could not start calculation: Missing 'delimiters' in the command line arguments`***
+> ***`Could not start calculation: Invalid Command line arguments`***
 >
 > `Usage: java -cp . edu.gatech.seclass.prj1.Main [-d <delimiters>] [-l <min_length>] <file_path>`
 >